Below is our Local Special Education Needs and Disabilities (SEND) policy. Please click on the question you want to find out the answer.

 - You live in England.

-You can also find out more on a new Childcare Choices website set up by HMRC.
+The scheme is available now.
+You can also find out more on this Childcare Choices website set up by HMRC.
 This also gives information about the new Tax-Free Childcare scheme and includes a childcare calculator so you can compare your different options.

 To get 30 hours free childcare, you'll need to do the following: